Makes 20 bars

 Bake until a toothpick comes out with just a few crumbs (±25 min when using a metal pan).
 Be cautious as these bars are better a little under baked than a little over baked.
 Let cool in pan for 45 minutes, then remove from pan using the parchment paper to lift it out, and cut into 20 squares.

-Store in the refrigerator.
-Can be frozen.
+Store in the refrigerator if keeping more than a few days.
+Can also be frozen.

 Tip: I have found that jarred almond butters vary widely by brand.
 If the almond butter I am using is dry, not shiny with oil, I slowly add organic canola oil into the almond butter until the consistency is more runny than crumbly as my goal is moist blondies.